-Hand over when your term ends, stop changing constitution - Aziz Ayaaba urges Ecowas leaders
+Hand over when your term ends, stop changing constitution - Aziz Ayaaba urges ECOWAS leaders

-Abdul Aziz Ayaaba, who is also the Member of Parliament for Moon, believes this will ensure peace in the Ecowas subregion.
+Abdul Aziz Ayaaba, who is also the Member of Parliament for Mion, believes this will ensure peace in the Ecowas subregion.

 The Deputy Minister for Fisheries and Aquaculture Development designate said that with the existing ECOWAS charter on democracy, there was a need for the various ECOWAS States to go by the charter to enhance good governance and peaceful democratic practices.